 The Jeruk drilling results to date indicate more variation in the rock quality and possibly a more complex reservoir system than earlier thought.
-There remains significant uncertainty as to the size of the oil pool.
+There remains significant uncertainty as to the size of the oil pool and additional appraisal drilling will be required to reduce the uncertainty.